Curiosity is an infinite game you can't lose

 Curiosity means working on something without expectation.
 Curiosity is like “following your nose.”
 It requires listening to your instincts.
 What are you naturally drawn towards?
 What seems interesting?
 Not because it promises you something.
 Not for any reason, actually.

 Relying on curiosity is an infinite game that you can’t lose.
 By infinite I mean that curiosity does not see a destination, unlike games subject to the arrival fallacy.
-And you can’t lose them because there isn’t a condition for failure.
-Despite this, they’re still games: they feel like play.
+There is no condition for the game to end.
+And you can’t lose them because what does failure look like?
+If you play the game you cannot lose.
+Even though there is no condition for victory curiosity is still a game because it feels like play.

-A principal example of the arrival fallacy is envy: the need to “catch up,” or to acquire something others have.
-Social networks are the main cause of envy.
+Social networks are especially guilty.
+They inspire envy: the need to “catch up,” or to acquire something others have.
 They trigger our mimetic tendencies; we are, without knowing, downloading desires from the internet.
-This is one of the main reasons I feel the need to withdraw from life online.
+This is one of the reasons I feel the need to withdraw from life online.
+Do not let other people’s desires crowd out your natural curiosities.